maltek/swift-frida/README.md

  * `getMangled(name)` The opposite of `demangle(name)`.
 Right now, this only works for names that were previously returned by `demangle(name)`.
  * `_api` This is an object providing access to many low-level functions in the Swift runtime.
  * `_typeFromCanonical(metadata)` This function allows you to create a `Type` constructor from a low-level `Metadata*`.
- * `_typesByName` A `Map` storing all the types found by the last invocation of `enumerateTypesSync()`, with their names as keys.
  * `makeFunctionType(args, returnType, flags)` Creates a new Swift `Type` constructor for a function type. `args` should be an array with the types of each argument, `flags` is an optional object with `doesThrow` and/or `convention` properties.
  * `makeTupleType(labels, innerTypes)` Creates a new Swift `Type` constructor for a tuple type. `labels` and `innerTypes` are arrays with the labels and types of the tuple elements.
 Use empty strings for unlabeled elements.
- * `enumerateTypesSync()` Returns an array with the information about all Swift data types defined in the Swift program.
-The returned objects have a `toString` method returning the fully qualified name of the type, including generic bounds (if possible) and a string property `kind` that tells you which kind of type (e.g. `"Class"`, `"Struct"`) it is.
+ * `enumerateTypesSync()` Returns a `Map` storing information about all known Swift data types defined in the Swift program.
+The keys are the names of the data types (as strings), and the values are objects describing the type.
+These objects have a `toString` method returning the fully qualified name of the type, including generic bounds (if possible) and a string property `kind` that tells you which kind of type (e.g. `"Class"`, `"Struct"`) it is.
 The `Type` property returns a `Type` constructor for the meta type of the represented type.
 Depending on the kind of type, additional methods are available:

     Kind             | available method
     -----------------|---------------------------------------------------------------------------------------------------------------